 My name is Victor R. Scott.
 I am the eldest son of a Baptist pastor.
 My dad is a retired Army chaplain.
 After he retired he planted a church in Columbus, GA where he and my mom serve as the Lead Pastors.
 My parents have been married for over thirty years.
 I have two brothers and one sister.
 My wife, Miranda, and I have been married since 2003.
 We met in high school and dated through our college years at Georgia Southern University.
-After graduating from Georgia Southern University earning a degree in Sociology, Victor finally completed a Master of Divinity from Luther Rice University, in 2011, (NOTE: Luther Rice officially changed its name to Luther Rice College & Seminary in 2015).
+After graduating from Georgia Southern University earning a degree in Sociology, I finally completed a Master of Divinity from Luther Rice University, in 2011, (NOTE: Luther Rice officially changed its name to Luther Rice College & Seminary in 2015).
 We have two beautiful daughters, “Ellie” and “Addie,” born on the same day, four years apart.

 I am of Puerto Rican descent, but I was born in Georgia and raised in the States.
 I have lived in several other states as a result of my father’s military career and I have to say that I enjoy Georgia the most.
 I could do without the gnats, but other than that this is a great part of the country to live in.

-I have been in ministry since I was nineteen and have learned a lot about myself and God.
-I hope that the learning never ends.
+I have been in ministry since I was nineteen and have learned a lot about myself and God in that time.
+I hope the learning never ends.
 I made a profession of faith when I was around eight or nine years old.
 I really don’t remember.
 What I do remember is the reason.
 My best friend called me and told me that he had accepted Jesus.
 Afterwards I asked my mom what that meant and I proceeded to accept Jesus too.
 I am not trying to trivialize this.
 This is the just the way I remember it.

 My senior year of high school, I was seventeen and I rededicated my life to Christ and felt prompted to pursue a life of full time ministry.
 Two years later I would serve my first church, a small Free Will Baptist church in Jenkins County, GA.
 The congregation consisted of my future wife and me (both nineteen), and seven members all over seventy years of age.
-That was a wonderful time for me.
+That was a wonderful time of preparation for me.
 Many of the convictions that I now hold were forged in that small country church.
 For that I will be eternally grateful.

 Passionately Serving Him,